PhilipThomas6w/dotNETDeveloper/README.md

 ## Prerequisites

-- Visual Studio (Community or Professional) installed on your machine
+- Visual Studio (Community or Professional) or JetBrains Rider installed on your machine
 - .NET Core SDK (version X.X.X or later) installed on your machine

 ## Running the Exercises